ben854719/Trade-Transfer-Workflow-Optimizer/README.md

 ## RS256 Asymmetric Encryption Setup:

 - RS256 is an RSA signature algorithm used with JSON Web Tokens (JWT).
 It uses a private key to sign data and a public key to verify it.

-## QR Code:

-- After generating your portfolio data, create a QR code that links to a local file or static message.
-Display the QR code on a TV or computer screen, and users can scan it with their phone to instantly view the portfolio content or download the file.

  ## LangGraph: Orchestrating Avatar Behavior: